Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             pass

 Before doing anything, we need a way to log what we’re doing.
 Since this is a module and not the final application, we don’t know if there’s an existing logging system or what its logging level is.
-For this, the :class:`~py_utils.logueur.Logueur` class provides a class method to get a logging function that either uses the application’s logging system or defaults to printing messages to the console, filtered at the `WARNING` level.
+The :class:`~py_utils.logueur.Logueur` class provides a class method to get a logging function that either uses the application’s logging system or defaults to printing messages to the console, filtered at the `WARNING` level.
 We will soon implement the logging system for the *CLI* application, but for now we’ll use the default logger.

 Don’t forget to import the :class:`~py_utils.logueur.Logueur` class!

 .. code-block:: python